 The following eligibility conditions apply:

-- must be benefits-eligible and full-time faculty or staff
+- Must be a benefits-eligible, full-time faculty or staff member

-- if staff, you must have completed at least 2 years of service (if the 2-year anniversary occurs within 30 days of the start of the semester, the benefit applies, so in some cases the wait period may be slightly less than 2 years)
+- Must have completed at least two years of service if you are staff (the benefit still applies if the two-year anniversary occurs within 30 days of the start of the semester, so in some cases, the wait period may be slightly less than two years)

-- Must be your biological or legally-adopted child or stepchild (children under your legal guardianship are not eligible)
+- Must be your biological or legally-adopted child or stepchild (other children under your legal guardianship are not eligible)

-- Must not have already used Tuition Assistance or all 8 semesters of Tuition Exchange
+- Must not have already used Tuition Assistance or all eight semesters of TE

-Scholarships are for undergraduates seeking their first bachelor’s degree (not including progressive degrees), and are awarded based on policies set by each member school.
+TE scholarships are granted to undergraduates seeking their first bachelor’s degree (not including progressive degrees) and are awarded based on policies set by each member school.

-Depending on the number of requests for Tuition Exchange, a lottery system may be used to determine the number of applications that will be allowed from children of USC employees.
-This is because the number of “exports” must balance with the number of “imports.”
+Depending on the number of requests for TE, a lottery system may be used to determine the number of applications that will be allowed from children of USC employees.

 How many semesters are covered?

-For a new freshman, USC’s Tuition Exchange scholarships are awarded for 8 semesters (or until a degree is earned, whichever comes first).
-Awards are based on entering class level, so a sophomore would be granted 6 semesters, a junior 4 semesters, and a senior 2 semesters, to complete the degree.
-There is no spring admission cycle for Tuition Exchange, and summer terms are not available.
+There is no spring admission cycle for TE, and summer terms are not available.
 Scholarships are renewed each year dependent upon satisfactory academic progress, good conduct, and continued parental benefit eligibility.